microsoft/Codex-CLI/Installation.md

 3. Run `zsh`, start typing and complete it using `^G`!

 ### Clean up
-Once you are done, go to `~/your/custom/path/` (the folder contains NL-CLI code), then run the following command to clean up.
+Once you are done, go to `~/your/custom/path/` (the folder contains Codex CLI code), then run the following command to clean up.
 ```
 ./scripts/zsh_cleanup.sh
 ```